 Inara M. Brubaker retired in 2002 from the UOP/AlliedSignal (now Honeywell International) Research Center.
 From 1996-2002 she was a Senior Research Associate with UOP; from 1988 to 1996 she was project leader and research manager at AlliedSignal.
 Her work was in applied research in analytical chemistry and separations, ranging from feed to effluent treatment and purification, and in materials properties and recycling.
 She is a co-author of more than two-dozen publications on separations, separation processes and analytical methodologies as well as co-author of three U.S. patents.

-In 2003 Inara received the Chicago Section Public Affairs Award “for pioneering the development of programs and activities that established the agenda for a decade of state and local section cooperation on a wide range of public policy issues; for setting the performance standard for the ACS Congressional Fellowship by her significant achievements during her fellowship year of 1977; and for serving your community in various ways”.
-In June 2004, she was appointed to the Advisory Board for the College of Arts and Sciences, Ohio Northern University (ONU).
+In 2003, Inara received the Chicago Section Public Affairs Award “for pioneering the development of programs and activities that established the agenda for a decade of state and local section cooperation on a wide range of public policy issues; for setting the performance standard for the ACS Congressional Fellowship by her significant achievements during her fellowship year of 1977; and for serving your community in various ways.”
+In 2004 she was appointed to the Advisory Board for the College of Arts and Sciences, Ohio Northern University (ONU).
 In 2009, she received an ONU Distinguished Alumni Award.

-For about ten years, she was an invited lecturer at ACS section meetings and, as an ACS Tour Speaker, presented her work with the Congress on the PBB contamination incident in Michigan, materials policy and environmental monitoring.
+For about 10 years, she was an invited lecturer at ACS section meetings and, as an ACS Tour Speaker, presented her work with the Congress on the PBB contamination incident in Michigan, materials policy and environmental monitoring.
 She participated in many career guidance meetings and conferences at universities and colleges.
 She served on the ACS Committee on Chemical Safety and the Task Force on Occupational Health and Safety.
-Her service to community includes as trustee for the Des Plaines (IL) Public Library (11 years) and the Bluffton (OH) Public Library (7 years); and, the Des Plaines Environmental Control Commission.
 In 2001, she received the Mayoral Award at the Northwest Cook County Unity Dinner for her contributions to the City of Des Plaines, including the “renewal” of a WWII memorial.